abpframework/abp/docs/en/Community-Articles/2023-07-03-Image-Compression-And-Resize/POST.md

 ```

 * We have used the `BlobContainerName` attribute to define the name of the container.
-* If we haven't use the `BlobContainerName` attribute, ABP Framework uses the full name of the class with its namespace.
+* If we haven't used the `BlobContainerName` attribute, ABP Framework uses the full name of the class with its namespace.

 We have implemented the endpoints and now can start implementing the UI side.
 You can see the following figure to see what we are going to design for the image upload page:

 ![](image-upload-ui.png)

 Let's start designing this page.
-Open the `Index.cshtml` file (*/Pages/Index.cshtml*) under the `*.Web` project and update the file content with the following:
+Open the `Index.cshtml` file (*/Pages/Index.cshtml*) under the `*.Web` project and update it the file content with the following:

 ```html
 @page